keywordsalad/thisfieldwas.green/site/_drafts/functional-programming/motivating-functors-applicatives-monads.md

 This code looks similar, doesn't it?
 What hides between the lines here is a custom effect model `PayrollEffect` that abstracts away the effects of presence, aysnc IO, and implicit input and output.
 This code is thus unburdened of most complexity.

 You may notice that there are no return statements for error cases: the flow of execution through this code is not performed procedurally.
-Instead flow is controlled by declaring where errors occcur and the effect abstraction short-circuits itself should any operation go awry.
+Instead flow is controlled by declaring where errors occcur and the main operation short-circuits itself should any inner operation go awry.

 This abstraction of effects allows for safer code that better focuses on the business logic at-hand.
 But how are abstractions over effects created?